MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/request-headers-of-the-bot.md

 | x-ms-conversation-id | The conversation ID corresponding to the request activity if applicable and confirmed or verified. |
 | x-ms-tenant-id | The tenant ID corresponding to the conversation in the request activity. |

-If the tenant or conversation ID is not present in the activity, the value is empty.
+If the tenant or conversation ID is not present in the activity or was not validated on the service side, the value is empty.

 ![Request header fields](~/assets/images/bots/requestheaderfields.png)